 What types of therapy can help me with accepting what is?

 Acceptance and commitment therapy (ACT) has acceptance as a core concept.

 Compassion-focused therapy is great if you need to accept yourself, and by so doing expand your capacity to accept others.

-And cognitive behavioural therapy (CBT) can help you recognise your negative, unhelpful thoughts and turn them into more balanced and uesful ones.
+And cognitive behavioural therapy (CBT) can help you recognise your negative, unhelpful thoughts and turn them into more balanced and useful ones.

 Ready to stop resisting and start accepting?
-We connect you with top-rated London-based therapists who are happy to help.
-Or find a UK-wide registered therapist or online counsellor now on our booking platform.
+Harley Therapy connects you with top-rated London-based therapists who are happy to help.
+Alternatively, find an affordable UK registered therapist or online counsellor via our booking platform.

 Andrea M. Darcy is a health and wellbeing expert, trained in person-centred counselling and coaching.
 She often writes about trauma, relationships, and ADHD, and advises people on how to plan their therapy journey.
 Find her on Instagram @am_darcy